 Cardiff Airport currently has 5 Standard Instrument Departure (SID) procedures.
-These are all conventional SIDs which rely on conventional navigation aids.
+These are all conventional SIDs which rely on navigation aids.
 The current SIDs need to be replaced in order to align with the AMS and improve efficiency.

-The BCN DVOR is being decommissioned in 2022 and three current SIDs (BCN 1A, BCN 1B and ALVIN1B) are dependent on the BCN DVOR.
+The BCN DVOR is being decommissioned in 2022 and two current SIDs (BCN 1A and BCN 1B) are dependent on the BCN DVOR.
 The ALVIN 1B Standard Arrival Route (STAR) also makes use of Distance Measuring Equipment (DME) ranges from the BCN DVOR to determine climb restrictions.
 Therefore, the baseline ('do nothing') option presented in this document is not a feasible option.